stat545ubc-2024/Eric-Xiang-2024/Mini_data-Analysis1-Deliverable-FINAL.md

 3. Does the biopsy mean texture predict the diagnosis results?

-4. Does the biopsy mean compatness predict the diagnosis results?
+4. Does the biopsy mean compactness predict the diagnosis results?

     \<—————————-\>